 We’ve all been there.
 You skip a week with your blog and newsletter and then that week stretches into the following week and before you know it, you can’t remember the last time you hit publish.

 Maybe you got busy with work or client projects, maybe your personal life took over or maybe you just kind of ran out of inspiration.
 Whatever the reason, these things happen to everyone.
-So first of all, be kind with yourself.
+So first of all, be kind to yourself.

 This post will guide you through 30 Days to the Ultimate Content Comeback.
 And if you follow along, once you get to the end of 30 days, you’ll be on a roll and in the habit, so your content comeback will become a Streak, which will become just that thing you’re known for + that your readers + customers appreciate.